 Every email marketer strives to become an expert in marketing, learning the nuances, adopting the best practices for every campaign, and avoiding amateur mistakes.
-Once they click the send button, they’re confident that they’ve done their best, and now it is up to the receiver’s decisions.
+Once they click the send button, they’re confident that they’ve done their best, and now it is up to the receiver’s decision.

 But is that all there is to email marketing?